North Dakota requests disaster declaration; walks back part of travel order

 New cases

+The cases reported Sunday come after a record 26 the day before.
+Burgum said Saturday that given the relatively low number of overall cases confirmed in North Dakota, "we're still in a position where things may be jumping around a little."

-The four cases come from a batch of 346 tests, with 342 people testing negative for COVID-19, the disease caused by the virus.
-The state has now tested 3,453 people.
+Sunday's positive cases resulted from a batch of 617 tests, with 613 people testing negative for COVID-19, the disease caused by the virus.
+In North Dakota, 3,724 people have been tested for the virus since the outbreak began.

-North Dakota reported one more coronavirus-related hospitalization Sunday for a total of 17.
+North Dakota reported two more coronavirus-related hospitalizations Sunday for a total of 18.

+One more person had recovered from the virus, bringing the number to 19 statewide.

 Travel order